aofarrel/TB-D/README.md

 TB-D is a system developed for genetic analysis and/or surveillance of *Mycobacterium tuberculosis*.
 Due to the system being built in a modular fashion, its codebase exists across several repos.
 This repo serves as the "parent" for the overall system.

 ## What makes up TB-D?
-At its core, TB-D consists of two WDL subworkflows:
+At its core, TB-D consists of two WDL workflows:
 1. myco -- cleans & decontaminates FASTQ files, runs TBProfiler, calls variants, generates MAPLE-formatted diff files
 	a) myco_sra: Takes in a file of BioSample accessions to download from SRA
 	b) myco_raw: Takes in raw (ie, not cleaned) FASTQ files directly